 To determine if an academic curriculum will enhance your child’s summer vacation, ask yourself the following questions:

-5. How does my community regard summer school?
+- How does my community regard summer school?
 In some towns, attending summer school is a mark of shame; in others, a badge of honor.
 Are kids in your neighborhood who attend thought of by their peers as “losers,” or are they considered proactive go-getters?
-Stay attuned to the thoughts and opinions that might affect your child’s perception of summer school—and how he may be perceived if he spends his summer studying.
+Stay attuned to the thoughts and opinions that might affect your child’s perception of summer school—and how they may be perceived if they spend their summer studying.

-To make the best decision for your child engage him in the decision-making process.
+To make the best decision engage your child in the decision-making process.
 Begin your discussion with the critical question, “What do you think about going to summer school?”